Analysts warn of high uncertainty, inflation risks pressuring rate decisions after Iran conflict

 SEE ALSO

+“The STI’s 1.76 per cent decline this morning is a rational repricing, not a panic,” said Oriano Lizza, sales trader at CMC Markets Singapore, adding that the market is differentiated as he noted the different performances of CNMC Goldmine , ST Engineering and SIA.

+“Bank declines of 1.5 to 2 per cent are sentiment-driven, not balance-sheet events,” he added.

-“Singapore’s safe-haven credentials are structural – they play out over quarters, not during the first hours of a shock.
-Once volatility clears, the AAA rating, deep capital markets, and institutional stability should reassert their pull on capital flows,” he said.
+“Singapore’s safe-haven credentials are structural; they play out over quarters, not during the first hours of a shock.
+Once volatility clears, the ‘AAA’ rating, deep capital markets, and institutional stability should reassert their pull on capital flows.”

 In Japan, the Nikkei 225 fell 1.4 per cent on Monday, and the Topix closed 1 per cent down.
 Hong Kong’s Hang Seng Index was down 2.1 per cent.
-South Korean markets were closed due to a holiday.
-China’s Shanghai CSE 300 Index closed up 0.4 per cent, while Australia’s ASX 200 was flat.
+South Korean markets were closed for a holiday.
+China’s Shanghai CSE 300 Index rose 0.4 per cent, while Australia’s ASX 200 ended the day flat.

-Spot gold prices were up 2.2 per cent at US$5,392.70, while Bitcoin slumped to US$66,266 as of Asia evening.
-Brent oil was last up 6.2 per cent at US$76.76 per barrel.
+Spot gold prices were up 2.2 per cent at US$5,392.70, while Bitcoin slumped to US$66,266 on Monday evening.
+Brent oil was last up 6.2 per cent at US$76.76 a barrel.
 Gas prices also rose, with Asian liquefied natural gas (LNG) benchmarks soaring more than 30 per cent.

 Overall, how markets pan out – as a mild correction or something worse – will depend on the duration of the conflict, Lizza said.

-“The single variable that determines whether this is a 5 per cent correction or something worse: does commercial shipping through Hormuz resume within two weeks?” he asked.
-“A contained, short engagement likely recovers most of today’s losses, while a protracted regional conflict will force a fundamental portfolio rethink,” he wrote.
+“The single variable that determines whether this is a 5 per cent correction or something worse: Does commercial shipping through Hormuz resume within two weeks?” he asked.
+“A contained, short engagement likely recovers most of today’s losses, while a protracted regional conflict will force a fundamental portfolio rethink,” he added.

-This is the type of threshold where a pricing event becomes a fundamentals event – and forces central bank responses, from the Fed to the Monetary Authority of Singapore (MAS), said Lizza.
+Lizza said this is the type of threshold where a pricing event becomes a fundamentals event and forces central bank responses, from the US Federal Reserve to the Monetary Authority of Singapore (MAS).

 Christian Gattiker, head of research at Julius Baer, said that sector dispersion is likely to dominate at present, where cyclicals, consumer-facing industries, chemicals and transport remain most “exposed” to sustained energy cost pressure.